-- 3.1 All staff, visitors and volunteers understand that safeguarding children is everyone's responsibility and that they must be diligent to help secure children's safety and wellbeing.
+- All staff (including supply staff), visitors and volunteers understand that safeguarding children is everyone's responsibility and that they must be diligent to help secure children's safety and wellbeing.
 Any person who receives a disclosure of abuse, an allegation or suspects that abuse may have occurred will report it immediately to Gitta Streete (Designated Safeguarding Lead) or, in their absence, to Alison Tolmie (Deputy DSL) using the systems and processes our school has designed for this purpose.
 In the absence of either of the above, the concerns should be brought to the attention of the most senior member of staff on site.
 Staff understand that if there is an immediate risk of harm then the police or First Response will be called directly and the DSL will be updated at the earliest opportunity. (see also 'the referral procedure' in sections 4 and 7, and 'allegations against staff' in section 9) - 3.2 Staff must maintain a good working knowledge of the Buckinghamshire Threshold Document and any updates, how it can be used to safeguard and promote the wellbeing of pupils and how it should be used to inform decision making regarding a referral to First Response as soon as there is a significant concern. - 3.3 Staff understand that the most common reason for children becoming looked after is as a result of abuse and/or neglect and that previously looked after children remain vulnerable.
-Staff have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe. - 3.4 Staff understand that increased vulnerability and additional barriers exist when recognising abuse and neglect for children with Special Educational Needs or Disabilities, such as assumptions that indicators of possible abuse relate to the child's SEND, communication barriers or reluctance to challenge parents/carers, SEND children's understanding of abuse and isolation.
-Staff should be alert to the potential need for a child who:

-- Is disabled or has specific additional needs - Has special educational needs (with or without an EHCP) - Is a young carer - Is showing signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Is frequently missing / goes missing from care or home - Is misusing alcohol or drugs themselves - Is at risk of modern slavery, trafficking or exploitation - Is in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic violence. - Has returned home to their family from care - Is showing early signs of abuse and/or neglect - Is at risk of being radicalised or exploited - Is a privately fostered child
+Staff have the skills, knowledge and understanding to keep both looked after children and previously looked after children safe. - 3.4 Staff understand that increased vulnerability and additional barriers exist when recognising abuse and neglect for children with Special Educational Needs or Disabilities, such as assumptions that indicators of possible abuse relate to the child's SEND, communication barriers or reluctance to challenge parents/carers, SEND children's understanding of abuse and isolation. - Staff should be alert to the potential greater risk of harm for children who: 3.5 - Need a social worker (Child in Need and Child Protection Plans) - Are Looked After Children and previously looked after children - Are care leavers - Require mental health support (see 3.6) - Are disabled or have specific additional needs - Have special educational needs (with or without an EHCP) - Are young carers - Show signs of being drawn into anti-social or criminal behaviour, including gang involvement and association with organised crime groups - Are frequently missing / go missing from care or home - Are misusing alcohol or drugs themselves - Are at risk of modern slavery, trafficking or exploitation - Are in a family circumstance presenting challenges for the child, such as substance abuse, adult mental health problems or domestic violence. - Have returned home to their family from care - Are showing early signs of abuse and/or neglect - Are at risk of being radicalised or exploited - Are a privately fostered child - Staff should also be aware that mental health problems can, in some cases, be an indicator that a 3.6 child has suffered or is at risk of suffering abuse, neglect or exploitation.
+It is key that staff are aware how these children's experiences can impact on their mental health, behaviour and education.
+If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken.